Free Guide

 This is the single most important step in your research, and it's the one most patients skip — not because they're careless, but because the credentialing system in South Korea works differently than most people assume.

 Here is the key fact: any licensed doctor in South Korea, regardless of specialty, can legally perform cosmetic surgery.
 A dermatologist, an ENT specialist, an OB-GYN, even a general practitioner can open a clinic and perform rhinoplasty, facelifts, or liposuction.
 Korean law does not restrict this.
-The result is that roughly 80 percent of cosmetic clinics in Gangnam are not run by board-certified plastic surgeons.
+The result is that approximately 90 percent of doctors working in cosmetic surgery clinics in South Korea are not specialists (KAPS via Korea Times, June 2024).

-Board certification in plastic surgery requires approximately 11 years of training: six years of medical school, a one-year internship, a four-year residency with at least 2,000 outpatient cases and 170 essential surgeries, and two professional examinations.
-The Korean Society of Plastic and Reconstructive Surgeons (KSPRS) has certified approximately 2,491 plastic surgeons since its founding.
-Meanwhile, there are over 2,500 clinics nationwide performing cosmetic procedures — many run by doctors with no plastic surgery training at all.
+Board certification in plastic surgery requires approximately 11 years of training: six years of medical school, a one-year internship (Noonopi Clinic guide), a four-year residency with at least 2,000 outpatient cases and 170 essential surgeries, and two professional examinations.
+The Korean Society of Plastic and Reconstructive Surgeons (KSPRS) has certified approximately 2,491 plastic surgeons since its founding (PMC/NIH, Korean PS training pathway).
+Meanwhile, thousands of clinics nationwide perform cosmetic procedures — many run by doctors with no plastic surgery training at all.

 This gap widened recently.
-After a resident walkout in 2024, 176 new general-practitioner clinics opened in just the first seven months of 2025 — a 364 percent spike — with 49 listing plastic surgery as a treatment field.
+After a resident walkout in 2024, 176 new general-practitioner clinics opened in just the first seven months of 2025 — a 36.4 percent increase from 129 in the same period a year earlier — with 49 listing plastic surgery as a treatment field (Straits Times).
 Former residents with incomplete training are now opening cosmetic clinics.

 None of this means that only KSPRS-certified surgeons produce good results.
 But it means you need to verify exactly who is operating on you and what their training actually covers.
 Here's how.